awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codecommit-repository.md

 `RepositoryDescription`  <a name="cfn-codecommit-repository-repositorydescription"></a>
 A comment or description about the new repository\.
 The description field for a repository accepts all HTML characters and all valid Unicode characters\.
-Applications that do not HTML\-encode the description and display it in a web page could expose users to potentially malicious code\.
-Make sure that you HTML\-encode the description field in any application that uses this API to display the repository description on a web page\.
+Applications that do not HTML\-encode the description and display it in a webpage can expose users to potentially malicious code\.
+Make sure that you HTML\-encode the description field in any application that uses this API to display the repository description on a webpage\.
 *Required*: No
 *Type*: String
 *Maximum*: `1000`